aayan-shaikh/kagi-test/README.md

 ## Task 1 - HTML Recipes Widget

-The goal was to create recipe widgets that expand and collapse, but here's the catch - no JavaScript allowed!
+The goal was to create recipe widgets that expand and collapse, but no JavaScript allowed !

 ## Task 2 - JavaScript Optimisation